 Our goals are to develop clean water, healthy air and abundant green space across the entire Upstate; encourage a pattern of development with reduced fiscal and environmental impacts; and support fully informed and engaged citizens throughout the region.
-(Read all about it in our Strategic Plan and learn more about the four transformative policies we believe are urgently needed to combat the negative impacts of our current growth patterns.)
+(Read all about it in our recent Strategic Plan, which we are in the process of updating.)

 We focus our work on the ten Upstate counties of Abbeville, Anderson, Cherokee, Greenville, Greenwood, Laurens, Oconee, Pickens, Spartanburg and Union through our three programs – Clean Air & Water, Sustainable Communities, and Land Trust.

 We believe the Upstate is one the most beautiful places on earth and want to keep it that way forever!